MCAlphaDev/Indev-Mappings/README.md

 If you want to edit mappings:

 - run start_enigma.bat.
 This starts enigma up with the mappings and intermediary jar.
+- also I recommend reading enigma_notes.txt.
+This contains some notes I jotted down while creating the mappings

 If you want to decompile minecraft: